Who We Are

 We have been helping the hungry since 1985, as the main food supplier to the emergency food network.
 Working with a diverse group, our member programs include soup kitchens, food pantries and emergency shelters, as well as child-care agencies, neighborhood and senior centers.
 We collaborate with businesses, private foundations, and governments to simply get the job done.

 Together, we are providing millions of dollars worth of food every month to the central New York region.
-Together, we are hunger's hope.
+Together, we can solve hunger.

 Food Bank of Central New York is a member of Feeding America.